SudhaChandranBC/100DaysOfCloud/README.md

 ## Sudha Chandran's Cloud Journey

-An iOS developer by profession and cloud enthusiast.
+Hi I'm Sudha, an iOS developer by profession and cloud enthusiast.

 I'm starting this project to learn more about Cloud platforms by doing hands-on projects.